lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/marunine">Marunine</a> for finding numerous bugs, and for sharing his experimental configurations and results

+- <a href="https://github.com/KhrulkovV">Valentin</a> for pointing out insufficient skip connections in the unet, as well as the specific method of attention conditioning in the base-unet in the appendix

 - You?
 It isn't done yet, chip in if you are a researcher or skilled ML engineer